takeshimiao/aws-cicd/README.md

 ### 2. AWS CodePipline should automatically trigger a build at first place
 [Back to top](#content)

 You can see the CodePipline project starts to trigger a build automatically in few minutes.
-Due to we set `PollForSourceChanges` to True at CloudFormation by default.
+Due to the CodePipeline will pull repo at first time.

 After the service provisioning gets to `CREATE_COMPLETED`, you can get the endpoint FQDN at the row ALBDNSName at Output tab in AWS CloudFormation console. let's veirfy your build whether successfully !